arras-energy/gridlabd-old/docs/Module/Commercial/CEUS.md

 # Example

-The following implements a 10,000 sf office building in California forecasting climate zone 1 with 90% constant impedance at unity power factor, and 10% constant power at power factor ~0.89:
+The following implements a `10,000 sf` office building in California forecasting climate zone 1 with 90% constant impedance at unity power factor, and 10% constant power at power factor `~0.89`:

 ~~~
   object ceus {
     filename "FCZ01_SOFF.csv";